syncfusion-content/javascript-docs/js/Schedule/views.md

 N> When the `currentDate` property of Scheduler is set with a date, that lies beyond the specified custom date range - then the Scheduler navigates to the current date with the mentioned date differences.

-## Customizing Number of Dates
+### Customizing with different date collection

-The Scheduler can be displayed with the user-provided custom dates, such as 4 dates or any specific collection of dates, by making use of the [renderDates](/api/js/ejschedule#members:renderdates) property.This property accepts both the object and array values.
+The Scheduler can be displayed with the user-provided custom dates, such as continuous 4 dates or any discontinuous collection of dates, by making use of the [renderDates](/api/js/ejschedule#members:renderdates) property.This property accepts both the object and array values.
 You need to pass the array (array of strings/array of date/array of objects) value to utilize this feature.
-To render the custom dates based Scheduler, need to set the "customView" as the Scheduler active view.
+To render the custom date collection, we need to set the "customView" as Schedule's active view and then define the date collection to the `renderDates` property.

 The following code example renders the Scheduler with the user-provided custom dates.

-a.
-Passing array of string values
+#### Passing array of date string values

 {% highlight html %}